jacoblee93/langchain-multimodal-hotdog-twilio/README.md

 ## Setup

 First, you'll need to claim a phone number with MMS capability from [Twilio](https://twilio.com).
+You'll need to get it approved, which can unfortunately be a lengthy process.

-You'll need to set the following environment variables in `.dev.vars` and in your Cloudflare console:
+You'll need to set your OpenAI key in `.dev.vars` and in your Cloudflare console:

 ```
 OPENAI_API_KEY=
-TWILIO_ACCOUNT_SID=
-TWILIO_AUTH_TOKEN=
 ```

 Run `npm install`.
 You can run the `src/index.ts` file locally with `npx wrangler dev`, but it's easiest to test with a live Twilio number.